China: A Wonderful Family Destination

 The artistically decorated halls and pavilions in the temple precincts with their gigantic sculptures of Buddhist deities, made us look in awe and wonder at the amazing craftsmanship of the people during that era.

 All too soon, our day-trip to Hangzhou was over and we were reluctant to say goodbye.
-We had found Hangzhou to be a beautiful place full of natural and historic tourist attractions, yet very quiet and unaffected by the fast commercial pace of its cosmopolitan neighbour, Shanghai.
+We had found Hangzhou to be a beautiful place full of natural and historic tourist attractions, yet very quiet and unaffected by the fast commercial pace of its cosmopolitan neighbor, Shanghai.

 After a final two days in Shanghai spent on last minute bargain jaunts, we bid adieu to charming China.